Judge names special master to review documents seized in Trump search

 Dearie was selected as special master from a group of four contenders put forth by the Justice Department and Trump's legal team.
 The former president's attorneys on Monday said they objected to both candidates proposed by federal prosecutors, retired federal judges Barbara Jones and Thomas Griffith.
 The Justice Department opposed one of Trump's two picks, Paul Huck, former general counsel to Florida Gov. Charlie Crist, citing his lack of judicial experience presiding over federal cases, including those with national security and privilege concerns.

-With Dearie as the candidate suggested by Trump who was suitable to federal prosecutors, they told Judge Aileen Cannon in their Monday filing that he is available to serve as the third-party reviewer and could "perform the work expeditiously."
+With Dearie as the candidate suggested by Trump who was suitable to federal prosecutors, Justice Department law told Cannon in their Monday filing that he is available to serve as the third-party reviewer and could "perform the work expeditiously."

 The Justice Department notified the federal court in South Florida last week of its intent to appeal Cannon's decision.